naren-jha/inbox-app/README.md

 ### Folder wise unread counter
 - counter tables in Cassandra has to be dedicated table
-- columns in a counter table can be either primarykey (partitioning key or clustering key) column, or counter column
+- i.e., columns in a counter table can be either primarykey (partitioning key or clustering key) column, or counter column itself
 - that means, you cannot have non-priparykey, non-counter column in a counter table.
 - you can run increment/decrement queries on counter columns of a counter table, like - `update COUNTER_TABLE_NAME set COUNTER_COL_NAME = COUNTER_COL_NAME + 1 where SOME_OTHER_COL = SOME_VAL`